S81D/ANNIE_standalone/MCMC_reco/README.md

 t_{res,i}(v) \equiv t_i - \frac{|\bf{v} - \bf{h_i}|}{c^{'}}
 $$

 where $\bf{v}$ denotes the event vertex position, $\bf{h_i}$ the position of the $i$-th hit PMT, and $c^{'}$ the group velocity of Cherenkov light in water.
 Ideally, $t_{res,i}$ has the common value to all hit PMTs.
 The truth emission time here is 0.

-We can then construct a PDF of the hit-timing residual using many events.
-The will be the PDF in which we sample from to attempt to maximize our "observed" hit times.
+We can then construct a PDF of the hit-timing residual using many events by fitting the distribution.
+This will be the PDF in which we sample from to attempt to maximize our "observed" hit times.
+Upon fitting many different functions to the hit times, we elect to use a non-central student's t continuous PDF.
+It fit the low-energy data well (from 5-30 MeV), and it has a simple form that is easy to work with:

-The reconstruction algorithm works to maximize the likelihood of a hypothesis vertex.
-The likelihood is calculated

-hit-time residual for a given event - this involves finding the reconstructed vertex (x,y,z,ct) with the highest likelihood, according to some "truth" timing residual information.
-For this, we rely on the timing residuals WRT the MC truth vertex
+If $Y$ is a standard normal r.v. and $V$ is an independent chi-square random variable with $k$ degrees of freedom, then:

+$$
+X = \frac{Y + c}{\sqrt{V/k}}
+$$

+where $c$ is the noncentrality parameter.
+In scipy, the parameters returned for scipy.stats.nct are (df, nc, loc, scale).

+Having fit the PDF above, we can use our favorite maximium likelihood function to find the associated likelihood of a given test vertex.
+Currently, the MCMC algorithm uses Super-K's BONSAI likelihood function:

+$$
+\ln{L}(x,t_0) = \ln{\prod_{i=1}^{N} P(\Delta t_i (x))} = \sum_{i=1}^{N} \ln{P(t_i - tof_i (x) - t_0)}
+$$

+where the hit time residual $\Delta t_i (x)$ is again given by:

+$$
+\Delta t_i (x) = t_i - tof_i (x) - t_0
+$$

+where $x$ is the test vertex, $t_i$ is the hit time at the $i$-th PMT, $t_0$ is the emission time (not 0 in this case, since it is an unknown) and $tof_i = |x_i - x|/c_{water}$ is the time of flight from the reconstructed vertex to the PMT vertex for hit i.
+In the future, a more appropriate likelihood function can be used for ANNIE.

+The overall strategy for finding the most likely vertex, given the data, is then to sample guess verticies.
+This is done by calculating $\Delta t_i (x)$ for each PMT hit time to get a collection of time residuals for a given guess vertex.
+Then, sample the PDF for each hit time residual to get the associated probability.
+Use all the hit time probabilities to calculate the log(likelihood) for a test vertex.
+Ideally, the reconstructed vertex that is closest to the truth vertex will yield the highest likelihood.

+A host of different numerical strategies can be employed to search for the most likely vertex.
+The numerical method used for this reconstruction algorithm relies on an affine-invariant markov chain monte carlo method.
+Emcee (https://emcee.readthedocs.io/en/stable/) is a pure-python implementation of the Affine-Invariant Ensemble Sampler (AIES) proposed by Goodman and Weare 2010.
+AIES utilizies an ensemble of walkers.
+The beauty of AIES is that its essentially a smart, randomized advanced grid search where the walkers talk to one another to sample the probability space.
+The walkers move via "stretch moves", where the proposal distribution $P(y|x)$ is based on the current positions of the other walkers.
+To update a given walker $X_k$, the method selects (at random) another walker $X_j$

 ## How to use (for MC)